nextcord/nextcord/docs/intents.rst

 The second solution is to disable member chunking by setting ``chunk_guilds_at_startup`` to ``False`` when constructing a client.
 Then, when chunking for a guild is necessary you can use the various techniques to :ref:`retrieve members <retrieving_members>`.

-To illustrate the slowdown caused by the API change, take a bot who is in 840 guilds and 95 of these guilds are "large" (over 250 members).
+To illustrate the slowdown caused by the API change, take a bot that is in 840 guilds and 95 of these guilds are "large" (over 250 members).

 Under the original system, this would result in 2 requests to fetch the member list (75 guilds, 20 guilds) roughly taking 60 seconds.
 With :attr:`Intents.members` but not :attr:`Intents.presences` this requires 840 requests, with a rate limit of 120 requests per 60 seconds means that due to waiting for the rate limit it totals to around 7 minutes of waiting for the rate limit to fetch all the members.
 With both :attr:`Intents.members` and :attr:`Intents.presences` we mostly get the old behaviour so we're only required to request for the 95 large guilds, this is slightly less than our rate limit so it's close to the original timing to fetch the member list.